muazrana/group-project/README.md

  Shuffle needs to be given an IAM role to be able to access the other lambda functions.
 The IAM role given was Lambda_full_acess_4_Lambda
  The EC2 instance you have spin up to build the app image on also needs to be given an IAM role to be able to access the RDS you have made and the lambda functions.
 The roles given for EC2 was AmazonRDSFullAccess and AWSLambdaFullAccess.

+ # Security Groups
+ Also a Amazon service and can be found on the management console A security group needs to be created for your EC2 instance.
+In the inbound rule the type is HTTP, proctocol is TCP and port range is 80.
+Another inbound rule needs to be for this same security group.
+The type is MYSQL/AURORA, proctocol is TCP and port range is 3306.
+Source for both rule is 0.0.0.0/0

 # Using RDS (Amazon Relational Database Service)
 __"Creating the database"__ In AWS console, search for RDS and create the database and follow the given steps: